What Is Panic Disorder? Understanding Symptoms and Panic Disorder Treatment

 Diagnosis of Panic Disorder

 To diagnose panic disorder, you’ll get a medical examination as well as mental health evaluations.
-The physical exam will ensure there aren’t medical conditions that might be causing the symptoms of panic.
+The physical exam will ensure there aren’t medical conditions that might be causing the symptoms; once a diagnosis is confirmed, our team can determine if specific medications for panic attacks are an appropriate part of your comprehensive recovery plan; once a diagnosis is confirmed, our team can determine if panic disorder medication is an appropriate component of your recovery strategy.

-A mental health professional will also do mental health assessments to determine if your emotional and physical symptoms match the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+A mental health professional will also do mental health assessments to determine if your symptoms match clinical criteria; this evaluation is essential for determining if medication for anxiety attacks should be part of your personalized treatment plan.

-The diagnostic criteria for panic disorder include experiencing two or more recent panic attacks for no obvious reason and a fear of having more.
+The diagnostic criteria for panic disorder include experiencing two or more recent panic attacks for no obvious reason; confirming these symptoms is the first step toward a personalized panic disorder treatment plan that addresses both the physical and emotional impact of the condition.
 Panic attacks include at least four of the symptoms listed previously.

 Causes and Risk Factors For Panic Disorder